Flat Fee Landlord

 Is a home warranty worth it for a rental property?

 For most Northern Virginia landlords with newer properties (under 10 years) in good condition, home warranties are rarely cost-effective.
-Annual premiums of $500–$800 plus service call fees of $75–$150 per claim, coverage caps that are often well below replacement cost, and the use of assigned vendors rather than your trusted contractor network makes the value proposition weak.
+Annual premiums of $500 to $800 plus service call fees of $75 to $150 per claim, coverage caps that are often well below replacement cost, and the use of assigned vendors rather than your trusted contractor network makes the value proposition weak.
 For older properties with aging systems (HVAC, plumbing, appliances) where multiple claims are likely in a year, the math can work.

 Do home warranties cover tenant-caused damage?